oracle-livelabs/apex/book-club-lab/12-add-app-user/add-app-user.md

 In this lab, you will:
 - Create a new application user.
 - Log in to the application as the new user.
-- Search for the book you previously posted a review for under your account.
 - Post a review as the new user.

 ### Prerequisites